tlinehan/Sprint-Challenge--Web-Tools-And-Frameworks/README.md

 * Fork / Clone this project into a directory on your machine.
 * `cd` into the root directory of your local copy.

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
-Remember to record your answers in _Answers.md_
+Remember to record your answers in _ANSWERS.md_

 1. How would you teach the basic ideas behind preprocessing to a friend?
 Please don't copy and paste an answer here, use your own thoughts.
 2. What is the yarn command to globally install LESS?